DenzelGranadoz/calculator/README.md

 # Calculator
-Calculator project using Vanilla JavaScript from TOP\
+[Calculator](https://lgzel.github.io/calculator/) project using Vanilla JavaScript from TOP\
-Will take a while to complete due to OJT
+Will fix final bug and update styles designed by my friend later on :)\